 - When you're ready for lunch, you'll have a myriad of options to choose from.
-The Parrot Club on Fortaleza Street is a fun place with excellent food, but if you want to eat like a local, head to La Fonda del Jibarito on Sol Street for cantina-style Puerto Rican specialties.
+If you want to eat like a local, head to La Fonda del Jibarito on Sol Street for cantina-style Puerto Rican specialties.

 - You can eat very well in San Juan.
-Walk down Fortaleza Street to check out some of the hippest restaurants, like Dragonfly and Aguaviva.
+Walk down Fortaleza Street.
 Many of these hotspots have a roaring bar and lounge scene after hours.

-- If gambling is your thing and you're staying in the old city for the night, head to the Sheraton Old San Juan, the only casino hotel in Old San Juan.
+- If gambling is your thing and you're staying in the old city for the night, head to the Sheraton Old San Juan.

 Day Two: Getting Out and About

 Day Two has you getting out of the city and seeing a whole new side of Puerto Rico.
 And there is no more dramatic change of scenery than the one from San Juan to the El Yunque National Rainforest.

 - Pick up your rental car (you can take a guided tour, but the flexibility of having your own car will come in handy).
 Don't forget to bring your bathing suit!